 Dr. Cline recommends using veterinary-approved hypoallergenic foods during food trials.
 Homemade foods are also an option, as long as owners take care to avoid cross-contamination with other types of food.
-A consult with a board certified veterinary nutritionist is recommended for cat owner home preparing food.
+A consult with a board-certified veterinary nutritionist is recommended for cat owners preparing food at home.

 Fact #10 - The symptoms of a food allergy don't disappear overnight